Costamare (CMRE)

 AI Analysis | Feedback

-- HD Hyundai Heavy Industries Co., Ltd. (329180.KS)
+- HD Hyundai Heavy Industries (KRX: 009540)

-- Daehan Shipbuilding Co., Ltd.
+- Yangzijiang Shipbuilding Holdings Ltd. (SGX: BS6)

 AI Analysis | Feedback

-Konstantinos Konstantakopoulos, Chief Executive Officer and Chairman
+Konstantinos V. Konstantakopoulos Chief Executive Officer, Chairman and Director

-Gregory Zikos, Chief Financial Officer and Director
+Gregory G. Zikos Chief Financial Officer and Director

-Mr. Zikos serves as Costamare's Chief Financial Officer and is a member of its board of directors, having joined the company in 2007.
-Before his tenure at Costamare, he was the Chief Financial Officer for DryShips, Inc., a publicly traded shipping company, from 2006 to 2007.
-From 2004 to 2006, he managed project and structured finance debt transactions at J&P Avax S.A., a real estate investment and construction firm.
-Earlier in his career, between 2000 and 2004, Mr. Zikos worked at Citigroup (London) in global corporate and investment banking, where he was involved in numerous European leveraged and acquisition debt financing transactions.
-He also practiced law from 1994 to 1998, advising financial institutions and shipping companies on debt and acquisition transactions.
-In March 2025, Mr. Zikos was named CEO and a board member of Costamare Bulkers, the company's dry bulk spin-off, while retaining his CFO role at Costamare Inc.
+Gregory G. Zikos joined Costamare Inc. in 2007.
+Prior to this, he served as Chief Financial Officer at DryShips, Inc., a public shipping company, from 2006 to 2007.
+From 2004 to 2006, Mr. Zikos worked at J&P Avax S.A., a real estate investment and construction company, where he was responsible for project and structured finance debt transactions.
+Between 2000 and 2004, he was employed at Citigroup (London) in their global corporate and investment banking group, where he was involved in numerous European leveraged and acquisition debt financing transactions.
+He also practiced law from 1994 to 1998, advising financial institutions and shipping companies in debt and acquisition transactions.
+Mr. Zikos also serves as the Chief Executive Officer of Costamare Bulkers Holdings Ltd.

-Anastassios Gabrielides, General Counsel and Secretary
+Anastassios Gabrielides General Counsel and Secretary

-Konstantinos Zacharatos, Director
+Konstantinos Zacharatos Director

 AI Analysis | Feedback